Best Online Jobs for Teens in 2022

-Blogging won’t put money in your pocket right away, but it could plant the seeds for a steady flow of passive income later.
+Blogging won’t put money in your pocket right away, but it could plant the seeds for a steady flow of passive income later on.

-If you care about a particular topic and have learned a lot about it, you could share your insights on a blog of your own.
+If you care about a particular topic and have learned a lot about it, you could share your insights by learning how to start a blog of your own.
 Then, by getting traffic to your blog through Google, you could make money from ads, affiliate links, or even by developing your own online courses.

 14. Start a YouTube Channel

 Being a YouTuber can be a lot of fun.
-But just like starting a blog, you’ll need to build an audience before seeing a real amount of money starts coming in.
+But just like starting a blog, you’ll need to build an audience before real money starts coming in.

-But while you’re young is a great time to start building a backlog of YouTube videos for your channel.
+But while you’re young, it’s a great time to start building a backlog of YouTube videos for your channel.

 The number one thing you’ll need is a passion for your subject matter.
 Whether it’s fashion, literature, furniture, Motown records, video games, or personal finance, your energy and passion for your subject can draw viewers to your YouTube channel.

 As your audience grows, so will your opportunities to earn extra money through Google Adsense ads and affiliate marketing.
-Social media is extremely powerful, creating a ton of online job and earning opportunities.
+Social media is extremely powerful, creating a ton of online jobs and earning opportunities.

 You’ll just need a Google account to get started with YouTube.
 Check out some of the best finance YouTube channels for inspiration.

 15. Test Websites

 Companies need users to test websites and mobile apps before and after they go live.
 Otherwise, how would they know about common problems users may experience?

 If you’d like to test sites and apps, try UserTesting.com or TestingTime.com for starters.
 These sites tend to have an age requirement of 17 or 18 years of age.
 They pay by the review, so you can work on your own schedule.